 The use of pesticides and insecticides should be limited to an ‘as-needed’ basis as they contain a myriad of chemicals that are harmful to people and surrounding foliage.

-Besides fertilization, irrigation and weed control, a few other spring landscaping services you may want to consider include:
+Besides fertilization, irrigation, and weed control, there are a few other spring landscaping services you may want to consider:

-Planting new plants and flowers.
-What’s springtime without a few new pretty blooms or native shrubs?
+- Planting new plants and flowers.
+What’s springtime without new, pretty blooms or native shrubs?
 Whether you want to plant a few simple flowerbeds, or completely overhaul your existing grounds with a new design, a commercial landscaper can help.

-Tree and shrub pruning.
+- Tree and shrub pruning.
 Just as you need a regular haircut, your trees and shrubs could use some springtime pruning to look their best.
-Mulching.

-Mulching helps create rich and fertile soil that encourages healthy grass and plant growth.
+- Mulching helps create rich and fertile soil that encourages healthy grass and plant growth.
 Mid-spring is usually the ideal time to lay down a layer of mulch.
-Mulch helps to retain soil moisture, prevent soil erosion, prevent weed growth and creates an overall tidier appearance for your property.
+Mulch helps to retain soil moisture, prevent soil erosion, prevent weed growth, and create an overall tidier appearance for your property.

-A reliable landscaper should be able to provide suggestions for improvement after an onsite visit of your grounds.
+A reliable commercial landscaper should be able to provide suggestions for improvement after an onsite visit to your property.

-Whether you need to repair your irrigation system or treat diseased trees, you’ll benefit by taking a proactive approach to maintaining your grounds, rather than waiting until a problem festers.
+Whether you need to repair your irrigation system or treat diseased trees, you’ll benefit by taking a proactive approach to maintaining your property, rather than waiting until a problem festers.

 Schill Grounds Management provides weekly onsite visits and we use the latest eco-friendly landscaping techniques.